This article was written by Sydney Jackson, 2017 BRIT Summer Intern and student at Austin College in Sherman, TX.

 This past summer, summer of 2017, I was a research intern at BRIT.
 When first coming to BRIT I did not know what to expect.
 All the perceptions of internships that I had in my head were of interns running back and forth delivering coffee and dry cleaning to any staff member that asked.
 Luckily BRIT blew all of those premonitions out of the water and showed me what a great internship should really strive to be.

 During my internship I worked on three main projects with plenty of other small projects sprinkled in between (oh, the joys of a non-profit).
 The first one I encountered was helping digitize the rare book collection by scanning beautiful illustrations and photo slides.
 One of my favorites was an illustrated Japanese botanical book that was published in 1910.
 With vibrant colors that just pop up from the page, the illustrations look like they were just recently painted.
-I am studying for a minor in Chinese at college, so it was wonderful to be able to read the kanji characters and be able to understand the botanical notes on the illustrations.
+As a Chinese minor it was wonderful to be able to read the kanji characters and be able to understand the botanical notes on the illustrations.
 I also scanned over 500 photo slides of ferns (you only go a little crazy after looking at them for so long).
-All of the photos were taken by one man who collected and identified nearly all of the fern species in Arkansas.
-Amazing, right?
-I additionally helped my main mentor Alyssa B. Young (Research Coordinator and Special Collections Librarian) in the BRIT archives, organizing a collection of books, reprints, and documents from Jack Cutshall, who worked with the Louisiana Cattlemen’s Association to help promote sustainable ranching.
+All of the photos were taken by one man who collected and identified nearly all of the fern species in Arkansas, amazing, right?
+I additionally worked with my main mentor Alyssa B. Young (Research Coordinator and Special Collections Librarian) to archive a collection of books, reprints, and documents from Jack Cutshall who worked with the Louisiana Cattlemen’s Association to help promote sustainable ranching.

 Whether you like it or not, when interning at the Botanical Research Institute of Texas you are going to run into some botany.
-I know - surprising, right?
-One of the biggest projects this past summer that I got to work on was helping organize and move 450,000 plant specimens from the University of Louisiana at Monroe’s herbarium, which is exactly as big as it sounds.
-Weeks of preparation and planning went into this project with tons of help from staff, volunteers, and interns.
-What was nice about this project was I was able to meet and work with several other interns from different departments while helping measure out and determine how many new cabinets we could fit into the herbarium and where we could put them.
+I know, surprising right?
+One of the biggest projects this past summer that I got to help with was the adoption of around 470,000 plant specimens from the University of Louisiana at Monroe’s herbarium (NLU), which is exactly as big as it sounds.
+Weeks of preparation and planning went into this project with tons of help from staff, volunteers and interns.
+What was nice about this project was I was able to meet and work with several other interns from different departments while helping measure out and determine how many new cabinets we could fit into the herbarium and where in the herbarium we could put them.

 But that was not my only brush with botany!
 I also was trained in mounting specimens and was actually able to go through the whole process myself of collecting a specimen, entering its data into the BRIT and Symbiota databases, mounting the specimen, and cataloging the specimen into the herbarium.